SebastianoDenegri/Marketing_Campaign_Classifier/README.md

-# classifier_marketing_campaign_success
+# Marketing Campaign Classifier
-Predicting the success of Marketing Campaigns using Machine Learning
+Predicting the success of Marketing Campaigns using Supervised Machine Learning